 Integrated Product Teams (IPT) in Logistics

 The Program Manager (PM) and/or Product Support Manager (PSM) should establish multidisciplinary teams to develop and manage the implementation of the performance-based support strategy.
-The IPTs should consider all factors and criteria necessary to achieve an optimum support strategy using the best capabilities of the public and private sectors in a cost-effective manner.
+The IPTs should consider all factors and criteria necessary to achieve an optimum support strategy using the best capabilities of the public and private sectors cost-effectively.

-DoD Component and Defense Logistics Agency (DLA) logistics activities should participate in support strategy development and IPTs to ensure the support concept is integrated with other logistics support and combat support functions and provide agile and robust combat capability.
+Defense Component and Defense Logistics Agency (DLA) logistics activities should participate in support strategy development and IPTs to ensure the support concept is integrated with other logistics support and combat support functions and provide agile and robust combat capability.
 These participants can help ensure the effective integration of system-oriented approaches with commodity-oriented approaches (common support approaches), optimize user support, and maximize total logistics system value.

 After 20 years of working as a Program Manager, I have developed a list of best practices when utilizing an IPT.
 These best practices are:

 - Keep the IPT size to the smallest size possible.
 Too many people lead to delays

 - Communicate roles and responsibilities from the start